UAAppComp/onboarding/README.md

 In Applied Computing, we use a variety of platforms and services that you'll need to be involved in and engaged with to be successful.
 Many of these stretch beyond our program, as well.

 + [D2L](https://d2l.arizona.edu): our learning managment system.
 This is where you'll find your classes, syllabuses, assignments, grades, and so on.
-+ [Microsoft Teams](https://...): many of us use Teams as our daily communication driver.
++ [Microsoft Teams](https://www.microsoft.com/en-us/microsoft-365/microsoft-teams/download-app): many of us use Teams as our daily communication driver.
-+ [Zoom](https://arizona.zoom.us): how we meet synchronously.
+    + We have an Applied Computing team and your classes may have individual teams specific to those classes.+ [Zoom](https://arizona.zoom.us): how we meet synchronously.
 You **must** be authenticated using your NetID to join your class meetings!
 Zoom meetings are typically recorded in case you are not able to make the live session.

 ## GitHub